Juvenile idiopathic arthritis: Self-management

 Pain is the most common and often the most distressing symptom of JIA (although some children with JIA do have joint inflammation without any pain at all).
 Pain can occur even when children are receiving effective doses of therapies which are managing their underlying disease.
+A multinational study showed that pain is a predictor of psycho-social well-being.
+Several studies has also shown that pain at debut is a strong predictor of persistent pain.

 Pain has been found to negatively impact all aspects of quality of life and is associated with a reduction in physical, social and emotional functioning.
 Children who have higher levels of pain tend to have reduced levels of socialization, school attendance and participation in activities.
 Increased pain is also correlated with poor sleep and higher fatigue in children with JIA.